coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 normal limit of free actions per round.
 The deity can do this as often as desired, but it can command no more than one

-undead creature per divine rank (regardless of the creatures' Hit Dice) at any one time.
+undead creature per divine rank (regardless of the creatures’ Hit Dice) at any one time.

 **Suggested Portfolio Elements:** Death, life, undead.